What is a Contribution Margin?

 Contribution Margin= Contribution / Selling Price = $120/ $200 = 60% or 3:5

-You can also refer How to Calculate Contribution Margin?
+You can also refer Contribution Margin vs EBITDA

-By using this concept, the business can give a lease of life to the business by allocating more resources towards products that have a higher contribution margin per unit.
-Thus, it will not be wrong to say that every business uses, rather it must use the contribution margin formula to know the returns from different products.
+Using this concept, the business can give a lease of life to the business by allocating more resources towards products with a higher contribution margin per unit.
+Thus, it will not be wrong to say that every business uses.
+Instead, it must use the contribution margin formula to know the returns from different products.